jphalimi/PythonForMIC/Doc/library/os.rst

    Availability: Unix.

-.. function:: setresgid(rgid, egid, sgid)

-   Set the current process's real, effective, and saved group ids.

-   Availability: Unix.

-   .. versionadded:: 3.2

-.. function:: setresuid(ruid, euid, suid)

-   Set the current process's real, effective, and saved user ids.

-   Availability: Unix.

-   .. versionadded:: 3.2

-.. function:: setreuid(ruid, euid)

-   Set the current process's real and effective user ids.

-   Availability: Unix.

 .. function:: getsid(pid)

-   Call the system call :c:func:`getsid`.
+   Call the system call :cfunc:`getsid`.
 See the Unix manual for the semantics.

    Availability: Unix.

+   .. versionadded:: 2.4

 .. function:: setsid()

-   Call the system call :c:func:`setsid`.
+   Call the system call :cfunc:`setsid`.
 See the Unix manual for the semantics.

    Availability: Unix.